 Efforts must focus on three socioeconomic systems-food, land use, and ocean use; infrastructure and the built environment; and energy and extractives-which drive most of the biodiversity and ecosystem services loss.
 These systems are not only directly driving nature loss globally, but also stand to lose the most from it.
 Given that they endanger 80 percent of threatened or near-threatened species, they also hold the key to many of the solutions needed to address the biodiversity and ecosystem services crisis.
-As the backbone of the global economy, they account for one third of global GDP and two thirds of all jobs.
-Their output is critical to satisfying the needs and demand of a growing global population.
-Their approaches to planning, investing, and producing therefore matter not only for the environment, but also for achieving development goals.
-The producing the reference matter not only for the environment, but also for achieving development goals.
+184 As the backbone of the global economy, they account for one third of global GDP and two thirds of all jobs.
+185 Their output is critical to satisfying the needs and demand of a growing global population.
+Their approaches to tt "Bending the curve" refers to reversing the downward-sloping trend in biodiversity indices observed since the 1970s-the declining species abundance over time.
+This trend is expected to continue unless ambitious and integrated action is taken.
+Traditional biodiversity conservation interventions such as protected areas and species conservation planning remain crucial, but it is critical that the major drivers of biodiversity loss and ecosystem change are addressed.
+Bold conservation measures will conflict with other societal demands from land unless a shift toward sustainable food and material production and consumption simultaneously takes place (Mace et al. 2018, IPBES 2019, Leclere et al. 2020).

+planning, investing, and producing therefore matter not only for the environment, but also for achieving development goals.
+186

-Clear policy signals from MoFs underpin domestic policy efforts to promote nature-smart^{uu} practices in these sectors that rely on, or have a high impact on, nature and to improve assessment and management of nature-related risks in the financial sector.^w Managing systemic and endogenous risks^{ww} calls for "market-shaping" interventions, where governments influence the directionality of activities facilitated by the financial system.186 This is relevant for ongoing COVID-19 economic recovery efforts.^{xx} Potential actions for MoFs to manage nature-related risks span four policy response areas that could set economies on more sustainable pathways (figure6.
+Clear policy signals from MoFs underpin domestic policy efforts to promote nature-smart^{uu} practices in these sectors that rely on, or have a high impact on, nature and to improve assessment and management of nature-related risks in the financial sector.^w Managing systemic and endogenous risks^{ww} calls for "market-shaping" interventions, where governments influence the directionality of activities facilitated by the financial system.187 This is relevant for ongoing COVID-19 economic recovery efforts.^{xx} Potential actions for MoFs to manage nature-related risks span four policy response areas that could set economies on more sustainable pathways (figure 6).
 These areas draw on the 2021 World Bank report, "Unlocking Nature-Smart Development: An Approach Paper on Biodiversity and Ecosystem Services."